josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 Click the "Back" button and the application returns to the heroes list which displays the changed hero name.
 Notice that the name change took effect immediately.

-Had you clicked the browser's back button instead of the application's "Back" button, the application would have returned you to the heroes list as well.
+Had you clicked the back button of the browser instead of the "Back" button of the application, the application would have returned you to the heroes list as well.
 Angular application navigation updates the browser history as normal web navigation does.

 Now click the *Crisis Center* link for a list of ongoing crises.